-ResearchSat is developing affordable satellites & platforms for biological experiments and research for potential applications in aerospace medicine, bio-mining and biofuels.
+ResearchSat is developing affordable satellites & platforms for biological experiments for potential applications in aerospace medicine, bio-mining and biofuels.

-Scientific research in space is vital in ensuring a porsperous future for humanity.
-However performing research in space is currently very expensive.
+Scientific research in space is vital in ensuring a prosperous future for humanity.
+However, performing research in space is currently very expensive.
 ResearchSat's satellite platforms will be affordable, viable and simple to operate (in real time) “Lab in a Box”, to make space research more affordable and accessible to researchers.
 Our current focus in Biochemical and microbiology research.

 Our progress so far:

 - Developed self-sustainable boxes which are capable of performing biochemical, microbiological & chemical experiments in space autonomously.

 - Designed “microfluidics” for primary bacterial growth & antibiotic experiments for our first mission.